I-Raiaan/IOT-assignment-One/README.md

 To play the game, follow these steps:

-1. Go to the Microbit Python Editor website (https://python.microbit.org/v/2.0).
+1. Download the "dodge_the_obstacles.hex" file from this repository.
-2. Create a new project and copy and paste the code from this repository into the editor.
+2. Connect your Microbit device to your computer using a USB cable.
-3. Save the code to your Microbit device.
+3. Drag and drop the "dodge_the_obstacles.hex" file onto the Microbit device.
-4. Press the reset button on your Microbit to start the game.
+4. Disconnect the Microbit from your computer and press the reset button on your Microbit to start the game.

 ## Credits